2021-2022 KALA FELLOWSHIP AWARD

 In 2021, Kala will award six artists a $3,000 stipend, unlimited access to Kala’s facilities for up to twelve months, one Kala class, and a culminating show in the Kala Gallery.
 The award is geared towards supporting artists in completing specific projects or bodies of work that would benefit from Kala’s specialized equipment in printmaking and digital media.
 This year with the aid of the Sustainable Arts Foundation, one of the six awards will go towards supporting a parent artist!

 Cash Award: $3,000

-Studio Residency: Up to six months of studio residency at Kala Art Institute with 24/7 access to our communal studio spaces.
-An individual studio space may be also available depending on proposed projects and schedules.
+Studio Residency: Up to twelve months of studio residency at Kala Art Institute with 24/7 access to our communal studio spaces.

 Kala Class: One class or tutorial session that will provide training in a chosen area of printmaking and/or digital media

 Exhibition: Each artist selected is included in our annual group exhibition of Fellowship artists.
 Public programs for artists are also possible and determined on an individual basis with each artist.